MaptimeBogota/OSM-quiz/README.md

     cd OSM-quiz

-* Once in your computer, you modify the file: `osm-basic-en.quiz`.
+* Once in your computer, you modify the file: `osm-basic-en.quiz` under `quices` directory.
 This is the file for the basic quiz about OSM in English.
 You can modify any other quiz, but this guide is made for this file.

 * On the command line, you call Python:

-    python quiz_questions.py osm-basic-en.quiz
+    python quiz_questions.py quices/osm-basic-en.quiz

 `quiz_questions.py` is the Python script to convert your questions to a JSON file that can be parsed as a web page.